- Buenos Aires

 A tourism office is located in the cruise terminal.

-From the cruise terminal it is best to take cruise line organised transport to the city centre or call a taxi or remi.
+From the cruise terminal, it is best to call a taxi or to use transport organised by the cruise line to reach the city centre.
 It is not advisable to catch an unofficial taxi from the road.
-Taxis from the terminal have pre-set prices to certain destinations in the city.
-From the city centre a subway, train and buses are well organised to destinations throughout the city.
+Taxis from the terminal have set prices to certain destinations in the city.
+From the city centre, one can use the subway, train and buses to visit destinations throughout the city.

-Exploring the colourful neighbourhoods is a top attraction including the artsy La Boca and the traditional Palermo Viejo.
-Sightseeing is continued to the Cementerio de la Recoleta to see the grave of Eva Perón.
-World famous works of art are housed in the Museum of Fine Art while live theatre and world class opera can be heard in the Teatro Colón, the world's second largest arts theatre.
+Exploring the colourful neighbourhoods of the city, such as the artsy La Boca and the traditional Palermo Viejo, is a top attraction in Buenos Aires.
+Sightseeing trips should also include a visit to the Cementerio de la Recoleta to see the grave of Eva Perón, and the Museum of Fine Art to admire world famous works of art.
+Theatre performances and world-class opera can be enjoyed at the Teatro Colón, the world's second largest arts theatre.

 Cafe Tortoni - Historic café in the heart of the city